Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

     are key-value metadata that can be used by developers for custom purposes.
     Tags are returned with each event by the media server in this field.

-The following example shows a notification sent for server to client to notify an event of type ``EndOfStream`` for a ``PlayerEndpoint`` object::
+The following example shows a notification sent from server to client to notify an event of type ``EndOfStream`` for a ``PlayerEndpoint`` object::

     {